juanchosandox90/PushIOManager_Android/README.md

 ## IRC Channel
 * #pushio on irc.freenode.net

-Copyright © 2009 - 2012 Push IO LLC.
-All Rights Reserved.
+Copyright © 2009 - 2013 Push IO Inc. All Rights Reserved.
 Push IO® is a registered trademark in the United States.
 All other trademarks are the property of their respective owners.